Working with Docker

 Dockerfile.
 A Dockerfile is just a text file that contains the build instructions.

-VS Code understands the structure of Dockerfiles as well as the available set of instructions, meaning we can give you a great experience when authoring these files in the tool.
+VS Code understands the structure of Dockerfiles as well as the available set of instructions, so you get a great experience when authoring these files.

 - Create a new file in your workspace named